TejasreeCJ/Amagi-Video-Search-Engine/README.md

 - Make sure the YouTube IFrame API is accessible
 - Try a different browser or clear cache

+### Issue: "Docker build fails"
+- Ensure Docker and docker-compose are installed
+- Check that all required ports are available
+- Verify .env file is properly configured

 ## Future Enhancements

 - [ ] Support for multiple languages
 - [ ] Advanced filtering (by video, date, duration)
 - [ ] Batch processing for large playlists
-- [ ] Export search results and chapters
+- [ ] Export search results
 - [ ] User authentication and saved searches
-- [ ] Better chapter merging and refinement
+- [ ] Better chunking strategies for long transcripts
 - [ ] Integration with other video platforms
-- [ ] Enhanced graph relationships and recommendations
+- [ ] Advanced RAG with LLM for query understanding

 ## License